Australian miner Whitehaven falls victim to hoax news release

-SYDNEY A hoax media release on Monday that said Australia and New Zealand Banking Group Ltd (ANZ.AX) had withdrawn a A$1.2 billion ($1.25 billion) loan to Whitehaven Coal Ltd (WHC.AX) sank the miner's shares by as much as 9 percent at one stage.
+SYDNEY A hoax media release on Monday that said Australia and New Zealand Banking Group Ltd (ANZ.AX) had withdrawn a A$1.2 billion (779.30 million pounds) loan to Whitehaven Coal Ltd (WHC.AX) sank the miner's shares by as much as 9 percent at one stage.

 The ANZ financing is critical to Whitehaven's plans to develop a new colliery in eastern Australia's Maules Creek region.